chethana-p/Google_Play_store/README.md

 * Family and Games are the top categories with the most apps.
 * Personalization and Games are the top two categories with the highest ratings.
 * Games and Communication emerge as the two leading categories with the highest number of installations.
-## Thank You Note
-Thank you for reading!
-For more interesting insights, check the SQL and Power BI files.
-Feel free to explore and analyze the data further.